IkigaiLabsETH/ikigailabs.xyz/README.md

 - `/public`: Static assets
 - `/styles`: Global styles and Tailwind configuration
 - `/types`: TypeScript type definitions and interfaces
-- `/ama`: Components for our AMA (incl. lib and types folder)
+- `/ama`: Components for our AI Agents (incl. lib and types folder)

-This structure allows for easy navigation, separation of concerns, and scalability as the project grows.

-## API Reference

-Our application leverages both Reservoir and Thirdweb APIs, as well as AI endpoints.

 ### Thesis: The Impact of o1 on IkigAI Labs XYZ’s Evolution in Web3 and AI Integration